Post

 Adding a Keybase proof to a Jekyll site is easy once you know how to do it

 I got an email that the Keybase proof for this blog broke because I forgot to copy over keybase.txt from my old web server before I deleted it.
-So I had to revoke the old proof in Keybase, create the new proof in Keybase, and add that proof to my Jekyell blog.
+So I had to revoke the old proof in Keybase, create the new proof in Keybase, and add that proof to my Jekyll blog.
 If you still have a copy of your existing keybase.txt file, you can reuse that proof instead of revoking it and generating a new one.

 Revoke the old Keybase proof if needed